2003 Polish European Union membership referendum

 A referendum on joining the European Union was held in Poland on 7 and 8 June 2003.
 The proposal was approved by 77% of voters.
 Poland subsequently joined the European Union that year following the ratification of the Treaty of Accession 2003.
 The country's first European Parliament elections were held in 2004.

 The referendum

 The referendum lasted two days, which is unusual in Poland, as all previous referendums have been held on a single day.
 Voting took place from 6:00 AM to 8:00 PM on the first day, then paused overnight.
 It resumed at 6:00 AM the following day and continued until 8:00 PM.

-It is the only referendum since the III Polish Republic to receive participation from over 50% of registered voters, making it the only binding referendum after 1989 (except for the 1997 referendum on the "Small Constitution," which did not have turnout requirements and took precedence over the 1995 Referendum Act that mandated a minimum turnout of 50% plus one voter).
+It is the only referendum since the III Polish Republic to receive participation from over 50% of registered voters, making it the only binding referendum after 1989 (except for the 1997 referendum on the Constitution of Poland, which did not have turnout requirements and took precedence over the 1995 Referendum Act that mandated a minimum turnout of 50% plus one voter).

 The total cost of conducting that referendum was 82,279,418 PLN.